User Community Service Desk Downloads

 1

-Maximum number of threads (workers) assignable to an entity during the committing phase.
+Maximum number of threads (workers) that can be assigned to an entity during the committing phase.
 Enables parallel committing to a single entity.

 nme.commit.parallel.sort